ldsands/UsefulCodeSnippets/other_software/Linux/manjaro.md

     - Check "Enable automatic mounting of removable media" and "Only automatically mount removable media that has been manually mounted before"
 - "Workspace Behavior"; "General Behavior"
     - Clicking files or folders; change to "Selects them"
+- "Workspace Behavior"
+    - "Desktop Effects"
+        - Search for "Desktop Grid"
+            - Select the "Configure..." button
+            - Set "Border width:" to 5
+            - For "Desktop name alignment:" select "Top"
+            - Deselect "Show buttons to alter count of virtual desktops"
+            - Click on the "OK" button
+    - "Screen Edges"
+        - For all corners select "No Action" except:
+            - The lower right corner select "Present Windows All Desktops"
+            - The lower left select "Desktop Grid"
 - "Virtual Desktops"
     - "Workspace Behavior"; "Virtual Desktops"
         - I create 12 Virtual Desktops with three desktops in each of 4 rows